-Electronic transfers of Treaty Articles must carry the required marking within the electronic format, for example, in the subject line of an email or in the file name.
+Electronic transfers of Treaty Articles are only permitted to be sent and received on approved systems according to the specified classification of the data to be transferred.
+It must carry the required marking within the electronic format, for example, in the subject line of an email or in the file name.